 In October 2013, the Company acquired, through HEICO Electronic, all of the outstanding stock of Lucix Corporation ("Lucix") in a transaction carried out by means of a merger.
 Lucix is a leading designer and manufacturer of high performance, high reliability microwave modules, units, and integrated sub-systems for commercial and military satellites.
-The total consideration includes an accrual of approximately \$20.7 million as of the acquisition date representing the fair value of contingent consideration in aggregate that the Company may be obligated to pay should Lucix meet certain earnings objectives during the last three months of the calendar year of acquisition and during the subsequent two calendar years (2014 and 2015).
-The maximum amount of contingent consideration that the Company could be required to pay is \$50.0 million in aggregate.
+The total consideration included an accrual of \$7.0 million as of the acquisition date representing the fair value of contingent consideration the Company may have been obligated to pay had Lucix met certain earnings objectives during the last three months of the calendar year of acquisition.
+Additionally, the total consideration included an accrual of \$13.7 million as of the acquisition date representing the fair value of contingent consideration the Company may be obligated to pay should Lucix meet certain earnings objectives during the subsequent two calendar years (2014 and 2015).
+As of the acquisition date, the maximum amount of contingent consideration that the Company could have been required to pay was \$50.0 million in aggregate.
 See Note 7, Fair Value Measurements, for additional information regarding the Company's contingent consideration obligation.